-Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission original text with track changes Reason further Strategic The rural service centres will accommodate 1860 new homes, and Allocations.
-The service villages will accommodate 752 new homes (9) To provide latest 6.
-In the remainder of the rural area, Policy SD11 will apply. requirement of employment land.
+Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission original text with track changes Reason The rural service centres will accommodate 1860 new homes, and The service villages will accommodate 752 new homes In the remainder of the rural area, Policy SD11 will apply.
 (The amount of development and its distribution is set out in Tables SP2a and SP2b [at the end of this section of the plan], and indicated on the JCS Key Diagram at Appendix 2.)
 This policy contributes towards achieving Objectives 1, 2, 3, 4, 5, 6, 7, 8 and 9.
-Policy SP2: Distribution of New Development 1.
-To support their economic roles as the principal providers of jobs, services and housing, and in the interests of promoting sustainable transport, development will be focused at Gloucester and Cheltenham, including urban extensions to these areas.
-2. To meet the needs of Gloucester City the JCS will make provision for at least 14,359 new homes.
+Policy SP2: Distribution of New Development To support their economic roles as the principal providers of jobs, services and housing, and in the interests of promoting sustainable transport, development will be focused at Gloucester and Cheltenham, including urban extensions to these areas.
+To meet the needs of Gloucester City the JCS will make provision for at least 14,359 new homes.
 At least 13,047 will be provided within the Gloucester City administrative boundary, including the Winnycroft Strategic Allocation, and urban extensions at Innsworth and Twigworth, South Churchdown and North Brockworth within Tewkesbury Borough defined in Policy SA1, and sites covered by any Memoranda of Agreement.
-3. To meet the needs of Cheltenham Borough the JCS will make provision for at least 10,996 new homes.
+To meet the needs of Cheltenham Borough the JCS will make provision for at least 10,996 new homes.
 This will be provided within the Cheltenham Borough administrative boundary and cross-boundary urban extensions at North West Cheltenham and West Cheltenham (both of which are partly within Tewkesbury Borough) defined in Policy SA1, and commitments covered by any Memoranda of Agreement.
-4. To meet the needs of Tewkesbury Borough, outside of the urban extensions to Gloucester and
+To meet the needs of Tewkesbury Borough, outside of the urban extensions to Gloucester and further Strategic Allocations.
+(9) To provide latest requirement of employment land.
+4. To meet the needs of Tewkesbury Borough, outside of the dibun extensions to Gloucester und